mbaumer09/Getting-and-Cleaning-Data/README.md

      5. From the data set in step 4, creates a second, independent tidy data set with the average of each
         variable for each activity and each subject.
+#Important note:

+Make sure your working directory is set to the folder that contains "UCI HAR Dataset" and that the data folder has not been renamed!

 #Part one